kenweill/kwl-maintenance-mode/readme.txt

 4. Pick a template, customize, then toggle maintenance mode ON

 == Changelog ==

+= 2.0.2 =
+* Bug fix: /wp-login.php now correctly shows the maintenance page when Loginizer (or any login-rename plugin) is active.
+Previously, the renamed login page caused wp-login.php to become a 404 that bypassed the maintenance intercept and showed the theme's 404 template instead.

+= 2.0.1 =
+* Added Author URI

 = 2.0.0 =
 * Added Portfolio / Personal template